Edward George McGregor: Trial and imprisonment

+Alleged misconduct

 In September 2016, McGregor and his lawyers requested a new trial.
 McGregor, who was still persisting he was innocent, argued that the DNA evidence was weak and circumstantial, and that the witnesses who testified against him should not have been trusted as they were convicted criminals.
 Later in November they also argued that one of the main witnesses against McGregor, Delores Lee, had fabricated her entire story.
 It was found that Lee did not live across from Wildman, nor did she have cancer, making all of her testimony questionable.
 McGregor had said that he had never known Lee and stated in a videotaped interview from 2009 "It's easy to go on TV and say these things, but remember you have to be able to prove them".

 In November 2019 the main prosecutor in the case, Elizabeth Exley, was sanctioned for misconduct after it was discovered that she had spoken to McGregor's cellmates for information and failed to tell his defense attorneys about it.
 Exley claimed that, while she did fail to communicate with defense attorneys during the trial, McGregor nevertheless received a fair trial, and that's why his appeal was denied.
 She also claimed that what she did was not done in malicious intent, but it was done to ensure that a serial killer would remain behind bars for the rest of his life.